ooligo

 What it is

 • Negotiation-pattern recognition.
 Tracks counterparty patterns across the firm’s deal history.
 “Acme has accepted this MAC clause shape in three prior deals” is the kind of context the firm previously held in senior partners’ heads; DraftWise surfaces it for the associate drafting the next deal.
+The November 2025 Deal Table turns that deal history into a queryable market-intelligence view rather than a per-document lookup.

 • Word-native UX, no platform migration.
 Same posture as Spellbook — meets lawyers in Word.
 No new system to learn.